 This collection is as diverse as our readers and community.
-From best-selling authors and popular genre titles to more literary works, classics, and award winners, materials include hardcovers and larger trade paperbacks.
-We also offer smaller mass-market paperbacks, which are shelved separately by genre.
+From best-selling authors and popular genre titles to more literary works, classics, and award winners, materials include hardcovers, trade paperbacks, and smaller mass market paperbacks.
+For easier browsing, this collection has been divided out into several popular genres:

 This area holds everything that isn’t fiction, which can be just about anything!
 From biography to biology, chemistry to cooking, and philosophy to poetry, this section informs, entertains, and teaches.
 Look here to find how to build a retaining wall, get inspiration for decorating a birthday cake, or discover more about World War II in the Pacific.
 Our libraries use the Dewey Decimal System.
 Check out this brief guide to how the Dewey Decimal System is organized.